Efficient and fail-safe quantum algorithm for the transport equation: Abstract

 As a second highlight of this paper we present a novel object encoding method, that reduces the complexity of the amount of CNOT gates required to encode walls, which now becomes independent of the size of the wall.
 Finally we present a novel quantum encoding of the particles' discrete velocities that enables a linear speed-up in the costs of reflecting the velocity of a particle, which now becomes independent of the amount of velocities encoded.

-Our main contribution consists of a detailed description of a fail-safe implementation of a quantum algorithm for the reflection step of the collisionless Boltzmann equation that can be readily implemented on a physical quantum computer.
+Our main contribution consists of a detailed description of a fail-safe implementation of a quantum algorithm for the reflection step of the transport equation that can be readily implemented on a physical quantum computer.
 This fail-safe implementation allows for a variety of initial conditions and particle velocities and leads to physically correct particle flow behavior around the walls, edges and corners of obstacles.

-Combining these results we present a novel and fail-safe start-to-end quantum algorithm for the collisionless Boltzmann equation that can be used for a multitude of flow configurations and leads to physically correct behavior.
+Combining these results we present a novel and fail-safe quantum algorithm for the transport equation that can be used for a multitude of flow configurations and leads to physically correct behavior.

 We finally show that our approach only requires $\mathcal{O}\left ( n_w n_g^2 + d n^v_t n_{v_\text{max}}^2 \right)$ CNOT gates, which is quadratic in the amount of qubits necessary to encode the grid and the amount of qubits necessary to encode the discrete velocities in a single spatial dimension.
 This complexity result makes our approach superior to state-of-the-art approaches known in the literature.